brigadecore/brigade/docs/content/topics/scripting/advanced.md

 ---
 title: Advanced Scripting Guide
-description: 'This guide provides some tips and ideas for advanced scripting.'
+description: This guide provides some tips and ideas for advanced scripting
 section: scripting
 weight: 3
 aliases: